MewsSystems/developers/README.md

 The basic idea here was to first build a working skeleton for the whole app and then be able to drill in to parts of the code later to make improvements and enhance and improve the experience.
 I have been very constrained in terms of time available to work on this so I aimed to get something that I could demo.
-There are lots of improvements that I would make and certainly in terms of process I would probably work a bit differently ifI was doing this for me day job.
+There are lots of improvements that I would make and certainly in terms of process I would probably work a bit differently if I was doing this for my day job.

 ### Why use Next.js